Do I need to see a counselor?

 - A new set of problem-solving skills that can be used for conflict management

 - Identification of "blind spots" that often limit our personal growth and happiness

 Can I schedule an appointment outside of "normal" business hours?

 Yes!
-My goal is to offer a counseling experience that is not only rewarding, but accomodating to your busy schedule.
+My goal is to offer a counseling experience that is not only rewarding, but accommodating to your busy schedule.
 Evening appointments are available but limited, please call to discuss this option.

 Are you affiliated with a larger practice?
 Does anyone else work in your office?